 - Self-care and how to realistically weave it into your busy life

-If you’re a new parent looking for support, consider reaching out to Explore What’s Next for individual counseling, the Mamas Rising group, or the Bringing Baby Home two-day workshop (May 4th and May 11th).
+If you’re a new parent looking for support, consider reaching out to Explore What’s Next for individual counseling, the Mamas Rising group, or the Bringing Baby Home two-day workshop, Saturdays, September 21 & 28, 9-4.

 When you have a baby, whether your first or your fourth, life shifts in a lot of ways.
 It can feel overwhelming, or a little lonely.
 That’s totally normal.
 During this time of change and transition, we can all use support from others who understand.
 In this six week group, mothers of new babies will come together in a safe, comfortable and non-judgemental environment where we will discuss our challenges, celebrate our successes, and learn new skills to more effectively cope with life as a mom and all that it entails.
 Pre-crawling babies are welcome!